Monday 16.08.2021 - Friday 20.08.2021

 Please note that all times are given in Dresden/Berlin time (CEST).
 To convert to your local time, please follow this link.

-Applications will be accepted until the end of June.
+Applications will be accepted until the July 15th.
 The summer school targets Master students, PhD students and early-stage post-docs working on or interested in computational and experimental high-throughput approaches, topics related to machine learning and data driven materials science.
 To apply for the school the following documents are needed (and have to be uploaded as PDF):